KimDebroye/Entropy2099/BehoGuide.md

     * *I usually pop it during the beho aoe prepping animation for f.e.
 Revivers, or a bit in advance to be sure*.
 #### `General Remarks`
 - **Default X Positioning works for `Lashers` as well as `Revivers`**.
-- **`Howlers` require a minor positioning change for tanking units in order for troops to survive**.
+- **`Howlers` require a positioning and formation change for units in order for troops to survive**.
   * *[See further on](#howlers--separated-positioning--3-tile-unit-distance--no-ark) for more details*.

 ---